mikes222/mapsforge_flutter/README.md

 Impeller is the new rendering engine for flutter.
 It seems there are still some problems with it.
 In case you experience some flaws try disabling impeller.

+To disable impeller add this parameter as "additional run args":

-To disable impeller: ``--no-enable-impeller``
+``--no-enable-impeller``

+or

-or in ``AndroidManifest.xml``:
+in ``AndroidManifest.xml``:

     <meta-data
     android:name="io.flutter.embedding.android.EnableImpeller"
     android:value="false" />

-Note: Give impeller a chance and enable it from time to time to see if it already working for you.
+*Note:* Give impeller a chance and enable it from time to time to see if it already working for you.

 ## Documentation